-- A. Under the applicable elements of Section 215.47 (1)-(6), (8), (9), (11) and (17), Fund assets may be invested: - 1.
-Without limitation in U.S. government and agency securities, various full faith and selected state and municipal securities, various savings accounts and CD's of banks and S&L's, prime quality commercial paper and bankers acceptances, prime quality negotiable CD's issued by domestic or foreign financial institutions denominated in U.S. dollars, various short-term investment funds, various mutual funds and similar investment products comprised of U.S. government, agency and instrumentality securities, and repurchase agreements collateralized by U.S. government securities. - 2.
-With no more than 25% in various investment grade state and municipal securities, certain FHA and VA notes, certain CMO's, certain group annuity contracts, certain interests in real property and related personal property with provision for equity and income participation, investment grade foreign fixed income obligations, fixed income obligations of the government of Israel, dollar-denominated obligations issued by foreign governments and corporations, and asset-backed securities not otherwise described herein. - 3.
-With no more than 80% in domestic equities (common stock, preferred stock, and convertible bonds) listed under major exchanges, and domestic corporate bonds. - 4.
-With no more than 25% in corporate obligations and securities of foreign corporations and entities, not including US dollar-denominated securities listed and traded on US exchanges. - 5.
-Transactions involving the purchase and sale of certain futures and options. - B. Investments not listed in this Policy are expressly prohibited.
+- A. Under the applicable elements of Section 215.47 (1)-(6), (8), (9), (11) and (17), Fund assets may be invested as follows: - Investments in equities, fixed income, alternatives (i.e. REIT's and Precious Metals) through separately managed accounts, mutual funds and Exchange Traded Funds (ETF's) are permitted. - 4.2.
+Without limitation in U.S. government and agency securities, various full faith and selected state and municipal securities, various savings accounts and CD's of banks and S&L's, prime quality commercial paper and bankers acceptances, prime quality negotiable CD's issued by domestic or foreign financial institutions denominated in U.S. dollars, various short-term investment funds, various mutual funds and similar investment products comprised of U.S. government, agency and instrumentality securities, and repurchase agreements collateralized by U.S. government securities. - 2.3.
+With no more than 25% in various investment grade state and municipal securities, certain FHA and VA notes, certain CMO's, certain group annuity contracts, certain interests in real property and related personal property with provision for equity and income participation, investment grade foreign fixed income obligations, fixed income obligations of the government of Israel, dollar-denominated obligations issued by foreign governments and corporations, and asset-backed securities not otherwise described herein. - 3.4.
+With no more than 85% in domestic equities (common stock, preferred stock, and convertible bonds) listed under major exchanges, and domestic corporate bonds. - 5.
+With no more than 25% in corporate obligations and securities of foreign corporations and entities, not including US dollar-denominated securities listed and traded on US exchanges.

+B. Investments not listed in this Policy are expressly prohibited.
 Should the Fund have investments that either exceed the applicable limit or do not satisfy the applicable investment standards, such excess or investment not in compliance with this Policy may be continued until such time as it is economically feasible to dispose of such investment.
 However, no additional investment may be made in the investment category which exceeds the applicable limit, unless specifically authorized by law or local ordinance.